 A sample of year end unbilled income balances were tested through questionnaires being issued to the fee earners and then reviewing their responses and associated evidence, e.g. creditors' resolutions, property valuations and balances held in bank accounts, against the year-end position set out.
-This included questions on the impact of COVID-19 on realisations and asset values held for the case.
+This included questions on realisations and asset values held for the case.